State manager

 fail: (handlerTag: number) => void;

-Triggers onFinalize callback on gesture with specified handlerTag.
-If gesture had activated, it will also trigger onDeactivate callback.
+Triggers onFinalize callback on the gesture with the specified handlerTag.
+If the gesture had activated, it will also trigger onDeactivate callback.